TeddyO323/Online_examination-System/README.md

 # Online Examination and Evaluation System (OEES)

+### Still not yet fully complete but it is operational

 ## Project Overview

 The Online Examination and Evaluation System (OEES) is a cutting-edge educational technology initiative designed to address the evolving challenges in assessment and evaluation within the digital education landscape.
 In a world increasingly reliant on remote learning and online education, the OEES aims to provide a comprehensive solution for educational institutions, educators, and students.